trrine/moving-objects/README.md

 # Video Object Detection
-This program extracts and counts moving objects (people, cars and others) from a given sequence of frames (video) using Gaussian Mixture background modelling and detects pedestrians using Haar Cascades full body detector.
+This program extracts and counts moving objects (people, cars, and "others") from a given sequence of frames (video) using Gaussian Mixture background modelling and detects pedestrians using Haar Cascades full body detector.
 The program assumes that the video frames are captured by a stationary camera.

 ## Description